Switzerland travel guide

 - glacial crevasses and hollows

 - thunder storms and lightning

 - sudden weather changes

-To check the latest avalanche risk, visit the website of the Swiss Federal Commission for Snow and Avalanche Research.
+To check the latest avalanche risk, visit the website of the Federal Office of Meteorology and Climatology.
 Observe all warnings about avalanches and where appropriate consider carrying search equipment.
 Conditions on roads in mountainous areas can quickly become difficult in winter.
-You should carry water, food and warm clothing and medicines in your vehicle.
+You should carry water, food, warm clothing and medicines in your vehicle.

 Off-piste skiing is highly dangerous.
 You should follow all safety instructions carefully given the danger of avalanches in some areas and particularly during times of heavy snow.
 Avalanche beepers (receivers) are the most common rescue devices and when properly used provide the fastest way of locating an avalanche victim.